salah-ah/learn_django/README.md

 # learn_django
-A repo to learn Django
+a repo to learn django framework